jrpool/docsearch/README.md

 ### Customization

 1. Create a file named `.env` in the project directory and populate it with the following content, where you will replace any parts that begin and end with “«»”.
+Details:

-You may omit the `CC_EMAIL` and `CC_NAME` variables.
-If present, they cause registration confirmation email messages to be sent not only to the user who made a change and the user whose registration record was changed, but also to the address specied by `CC_EMAIL` and `CC_NAME`.
-The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs before curators assign permanent IDs to them.
-CURATOR_CAT and PUBLIC_CAT are the categories the users in which are to have the rights of curators and of the general public, respectively.
+- The `TEMP_UID_MAX` value is the largest number of registrants you expect to still have temporary UIDs before curators assign permanent IDs to them.
+- `CURATOR_CAT` and `PUBLIC_CAT` are the categories the users in which are to have the rights of curators (maximum rights) and of the general public (minimum rights), respectively.
+- If you are only running the application and not developing it, change the value of `NODE_ENV` to `production`.

 ```
+NODE_ENV='«development»'
 CURATOR_KEY='«somethingSecret»'
 PGHOST='localhost'
 PGUSER='solr'